JoseRoca/WinFBX/docs/COM/CVAR Class.md

 # <a name="Constructors"></a>Constructors

-Creates a an instance of the CVAR class.
+Creates an instance of the CVAR class.

 ```
 CONSTRUCTOR